 On the occasion of her 100th birthday in November 2023, Ally and I chanced to dine with Pally and Jacqui Doyle.
 Pally had been a babe in the cot at Lisnavagh when Betty first arrived at the house during the Second World War.

 The recording just below this is Betty’s wonderful voice, followed by a short extract of her neighbour Bob Murphy.

-Betty was brought into this world on 16 November 1923 by a midwife called Mrs. McKenna at the cottage in Ballybit where she lived for the next eight decades.
-Her father William Scott was out breaking stones for Carlow County Council at the time.
+Betty was brought into this world on 16 November 1923 by a midwife called Mrs McKenna.
+She was born at the cottage in Ballybit where she would live for the next eight decades.
+William Scott, Betty’s father, was out breaking stones for Carlow County Council at the time.
 He was the ninth of thirteen children, all raised in that same cottage, albeit at different times.
-He had no memory of his eldest brother Tom who emigrated to work on the American railroads when he was a baby.
+William had no memory of his eldest brother Tom who emigrated to work on the American railroads when he was a baby.
 In fact, eight of the thirteen siblings emigrated to the US and none came home.
 Rather brilliantly, a group of Tom’s USA descendants arrived in Carlow looking for Scotts in about 2008 and successfully managed to track down Betty for a chat.

 It is probable that Betty never married simply because she felt so closely bound to her mother.
 She did sometimes wonder whether her life would have been better if she’d found a husband, a man who might have sat in the armchair in Ballybit puffing on his pipe.

 In 1937, Betty’s mother was employed as housekeeper at Lisnavagh by my liberally minded grandmother who, as the new Lady Rathdonnell, purged the mansion of its dour and stuffy staff, replacing them with younger, fresher souls, Catholic and Protestant alike.
 Betty, at school in nearby Rathmore, helped her with the ironing twice a week.